-Make it a fake-out night with this Simple Chicken Stir-Fry and Vegetables.
-This one-dish dinner comes together quickly with chicken, mushrooms, onions, peppers, and cabbage.
+Make it a fake-out take-out night with this Easy Chicken Stir-Fry recipe.
+This one-dish dinner comes together quickly with chicken, mushrooms, onions, peppers, and cabbage — in less than 30 minutes!

-This dish is super easy quick to prepare.
-If you’ve got a rice cooker, get it going.
-I find that it takes the rice-making procedure off my hands and out of mind.
-I set it and forget it and then move on to other things.
-Like the chicken and vegetables!
+This chicken stir fry is super easy quick to prepare.
 From start to finish it should take you less than 30 minutes — and it will be delicious.

-I use mushrooms and red bell peppers because I like those vegetables.
+You can use this base recipe to clean out the veggie drawer.
+I use cabbage, mushrooms, and red bell peppers because I love those vegetables.
 Feel free to switch things around if you like.
 You can also use pea pods, bean sprouts, thinly sliced carrot, or broccoli.
-Go with what you got.
+Go with what you got and Shop Your Kitchen to Save Money.

 Ingredients